hytechclub/web-103/Objects/README.md

 Note that it is more important for students to be able to _use_ objects than fully understand them at this point.
 If they can memorize the basic structure and syntax, that should be sufficient.

+## Learning Objectives
+Students will be able to...

+- Create new JavaScript objects
+- Access object properties
+- Understand how data is stored as JSON

 ## Warm-Up: Character Builder
 Have the students complete the warm-up activity by following [the instructions](WarmUp.md).
 They will be able to build a character by assigning some basic traits.
 This leads into the lecture by showing students how traits of a character are like properties of an object.
 After all students have added characters, they can go around the room and introduce them if there is time.